parlarjb/toy_blog/README.md

     python manage.py syncdb
     python manage.py migrate

+### Create database cache ###

+I'm using Django's standard database cache.
+You'll need to run the following command to create the tables in the database:

+    python manage.py createcachetable db_cache_table

+If you don't want it to be called `db_cache_table`, then use something else, but make sure to also change it in `local.py/production.py`

 ### Collect static files ###

 The location on your server for the static files is stored in `settings/production.py` as the `STATIC_ROOT`